-Young people are increasingly disconnected from the natural world missing out on the enormous physical, social and mental benefits of time in nature.
+Young people are increasingly disconnected from the natural world and missing out on the physical, social and mental health benefits of time in nature.

 Nature Through Arts wanted to create something that was repeatable, scalable and easy to access for children and their families.